libertypi/mtsearch/README.md

 ## Usage

-1. Upon the first run, a default configuration file (`config.json`) will be generated alongside the script.
+1. Upon the first run, a default configuration file (`config.json`) will be generated in the profile directory (default: `<script_dir>/profile`).
 Edit this config file before running this script again.
 2. Scrape some data into the database: `mtsearch.py update -p`
 3. Perform searches: `mtsearch.py search "your keyword"`